Davo176/RSVP/README.txt

     mysql --host=127.0.0.1 < sql/backup.sql (To restore database backup)
 5. Start express server:
     npm start (Make sure port server is running on is set to public)
+6. We recommend signing in with the following google account rsvpwdc@gmail.com (IanKnight)

 Steps to query database:
 1. If database is not running start database sql_start (Start server)